WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

   it starts from a really high price and goes down.
   the auction ends when one of the agents stops the clock.
   The winner is the agent that stopped the clock and the amount of money he will pay is the price that is displayed by the clock at time of stopping.
-  (i.e. for selling flowers, for selling fish. it is really fast. used for selling thinks that are not of a big value and you have to sell them fast.
+  (i.e. for selling flowers, for selling fish. it is really fast. used for selling things that are not of a big value and you have to sell them fast.
   the auctioneer can set the speed of the clock)

 - <u>Sealed-bid Auctions</u>